 Gone are the days when an event organizer could simply mail, call, and/or broadcast email prospective attendees 6-12 weeks before an event and expect to pack the house.

 Event marketing now demands that you have a documented content strategy, a year-round community engagement plan, and educational extras that set your event apart and convert attendees in-between and on-site.

-With that in mind spoke with visionary tech event organizer and entrepreneur, Aaron Price, Founder and CEO of the Propelify Conference, The New Jersey Tech Meetup, and now council member, Government Technology & Innovation Transition Team for NJ Governor-Elect, Phil Murphy.
+With that in mind, we spoke with visionary tech event organizer and entrepreneur Aaron Price, Founder and CEO of the Propelify Conference, The New Jersey Tech Meetup, and now council member, Government Technology & Innovation Transition Team for NJ Governor-Elect, Phil Murphy.

 — Aaron Price (@APstartup) October 27, 2017

 The Propelify Innovation Festival is a 10,000-person outdoor business conference that empowers and connects members of the innovation and tech community.

 Our mission is to surround this community with the resources they need to support the entire innovation lifecycle: marrying startups with investors or other funding sources, planning product launches, and even finding CMOs and co-founders.
 There’s also talent for hire.

 When people say they found a great opportunity or connection at our event, those things to me are the most exciting and gratifying.

 2) What prompted you to start Propelify?
 What’s your background?

 I originally started the New Jersey Tech Meetup 7 years ago as a non-profit side project to my full-time role as a tech entrepreneur in a SaaS-based business.
 I knew firsthand how challenging that career path was so I started the meetup so we could all help each other out — and it grew into the largest tech group in New Jersey, now with over 6,500 members!